-- Chicken stock - We used 33% reduced sodium stock.
+- Chicken stock - I used 33% reduced sodium stock.
 If you are using regular or no sodium stock then adjust salt accordingly.

 - Use a large skillet - Be sure to cook your meat and mushrooms in a single layer so it gets a golden brown crust.
 If you overcrowd the pan, it might steam instead.
 It’s best to work in batches if your pan is not large enough to fit everything at once.

 - Use your favorite noodle shape instead of penne.